+Have you ever wondered if there were prerequisites to raising venture capital?
 Raising venture capital (VC) for startups is both an art and a science.
-It needs to be strategically done, but also with confidence, a great degree of preparation, and tactical salesmanship.
+It needs to be done strategically, with confidence, a great degree of preparation, and tactical salesmanship.
+In this article, we’re going to talk about the strategy and preparation that will put yourself in a better position to succeed in raising venture capital.

-At the end of this post, you’ll have learned what’s needed to get to the point of where you can confidently know if you’re actually ready to start the process of seeking and raising investment.
+By the end of this post, you’ll have learned what’s needed to confidently know when you’re actually ready to start the process of seeking and raising investment.

 We’ll Go Over: